← Back to projects

 PropertyDetail

-Connection ReuseBoto3 clients maintain internal HTTP pools; first call pays TLS cost, subsequent calls reuse warm connections
+Connection ReuseBoto3 clients maintain internal HTTP pools; first call pays TLS cost, later calls reuse warm connections

 Cross-Region RoutingBedrock inference profile auto-routes to lowest-latency region, saving 50-100ms under load